 The Backstagers by James Tynion IV, illustrated by Ryan Sygh, with colors by Walter Baiamonte and letters by Jim Campbell

 Diverse, deeply caring series about a group of boys in a private high school who work backstage in the theater.
 It so happens that said backstage isn’t exactly normal.
 New kid Jory finds a world of magic there, but more importantly, a world of friendship.
 This series allows its boys and young men to be full people with a full range of emotions, and that is such a powerful thing in a culture of toxic masculinity.
-Hat off to all the creators for making this gentle, safe space for all these guys and readers who desperately need that as well.
+Hat off to all the creators for making this gentle, safe space for all these characters and any readers who desperately need that as well.

 The Baker Street Peculiars by Roger Langridge.
 Art by Andy Hirsch.